thalestas/boot-and-compile-process/readme.md

 ```
 tools/mkimage -C none -A arm -T script -d boot.cmd boot.scr
 ```

+**Note** Even if you pass *bcm2835-rpi-zero-w.dtb* on bootloader, you need include the *bcm2708-rpi-zero-w.dtb* on boot partition.
+This device tree blob is used by Raspberry pi to configure uart.
+If you don't include, you not be able to see U-boot serial output

 ## Linux Kernel
 The first thig that is necessary is clone this [git](https://github.com/raspberrypi/linux) to get Linux Kernel source code for Raspberry Pi.